atolab/cdds/docs/GettingStartedGuide/helloinstanceworld.rst

 Data Instances
 **************

-The Hello Intance World uses the HelloWorldData type:
+The Hello Intance World uses the HelloWorldData type, which is described in the HelloWorldData.idl file:

 .. literalinclude:: ../../examples/helloinstanceworld/HelloWorldData.idl
     :linenos:
     :language: idl

-There's one line in that idl file that determines the key:
+There's one line in that IDL file that determines the key:
 ::

     #pragma keylist Msg userID

-In short: the key for the :code:`Msg` struct is the :code:`userId` variable.
-A key can consists out of multiple struct variables.
+The key for the :code:`Msg` struct is the :code:`userId` variable.
+A key can consist out of multiple struct variables.
 However, in this example, only one is used.

 Samples with identical keys will be grouped together into one